Anesthesiology

 St. Joseph’s University Medical Center

 Rich in history, St. Joseph's Health has evolved from humble beginnings.
 In 1867, the Sisters of Charity of Saint Elizabeth opened St. Joseph's Hospital on Church Street in Paterson with only 12 beds.
 Now, St. Joseph’s University Medical Center is a 650-bed tertiary care academic center, providing state-of-the-art health care to Northern New Jersey.
 It is consistently rated as one of the top hospitals in the New York Metropolitan area by U.S. News and World Report.
-We recently completed a $250 million expansion and renovation project.
-The most extensive part of this master facilities plan is the new 183,000 square-foot Critical Care Building.
+In 2011 we completed a $250 million expansion and renovation project.
+The most extensive part of this master facilities plan is the 183,000 square-foot Critical Care Building.

 St. Michael’s Medical Center